 “I don’t know,” she says.
 “I guess you asked the right one.”
 She pouts.
 “Are you sure you don’t want to have sex with me?”

 “I’m sure, Kissy.
-So what set you off?”
+So, what set you off?”

 “That asshole Victor,” she says, her features contorting to anger.
 “I’ve never met him, but he killed six of my friends on the Palace circuit.
 He was a systems engineer for my model before they caught him in a customs checkpoint with the heads of two missing girls.”